Houston Spinal Cord Injury Attorneys

 • Incomplete Spinal Cord Injuries: Retain some ability to convey messages to or from the brain.

-In addition to spinal cord injuries, other neck and back injuries can also cause significant pain and suffering.
-According to the American Academy of Pain Medicine, neck and back injuries are a leading cause of chronic pain, affecting more Americans than diabetes, heart disease, and cancer combined.
-Such injuries account for 42% of the 100 million Americans living with chronic pain and 25% of all workers' compensation claims nationwide.
+Beyond spinal cord injuries, other neck and back injuries can cause serious, lasting pain and suffering.
+According to the American Academy of Pain Medicine, neck and back injuries are a leading cause of chronic pain, affecting more Americans than diabetes, heart disease, and cancer combined, accounting for 42% of the 100 million Americans living with chronic pain and 25% of all workers’ compensation claims nationwide.

 Bulging & Herniated Discs

-Discs, which act as cushions between each spinal vertebra, consist of a tough outer cartilage layer and a softer inner core.
-Injuries to these discs, such as bulging or herniated discs, can be both painful and debilitating.
+Discs act as cushions between each spinal vertebra, with a tough outer cartilage layer surrounding a softer inner core.
+When those discs are injured, the effects can be both painful and debilitating.

-Two prevalent disc injuries are bulging and herniated discs:
+Two common disc injuries are bulging and herniated discs:

 • Bulging Discs: Occur when the disc extends beyond its usual space in the spine.